-The land itself is very, very beautiful.
+The land is very, very beautiful.
 I travelled north to Dowa, south to Dedza and east to Salima and Lake Malawi.
 The hills are beautiful, the landscapes quite interesting and the variety ensures there is always an interesting view.

-In spite of the attitudes I have described, people here need help, and in that respect, I visited two ministries that are doing great work.
+People here need help, and in that respect, I visited two ministries that are doing great work.

 Patrick Laforet and his wife Ann took me to the Dowa clinic of Lifeline Malawi.
 This was very impressive.
 It is important to note that Malawi has 14 million people and 250 doctors, about 100 of whom are in administrative positions and are not practicing!
 That’s 150 doctors for 14 million people.
 If Canada had the same ratio for doctors, we’d only have 364 doctors.
 Imagine that!
 So Lifeline Malawi has stepped in to fill the gap.